EventStore/documentation/docs/getting-started/quickstart/README.md

 Alternatively, you can locate and open the file from the EXPLORER window on the left of Codespaces.
 You can find the path to the file in the command above.
 :::

-2. Review the EventStoreDB client packages listed as dependencies:
+2. Review the KurrentDB client packages listed as dependencies:

 ::: tabs#dev-language-platform